KaylaWu0331/NLP-Projects-using-TensorFlow/README.md

 ## Sentiment Polarity in Movie Reviews

 ### Description:
-The movie-review dataset2 consists of movie reviews labeled with sentiment polarity (i.e. “positive review” or “negative review”).
+The movie-review dataset consists of movie reviews labeled with sentiment polarity (i.e. “positive review” or “negative review”).
 The project presents a variation of the perceptron which learns to identify the sentiment in a review.

 ### Data:
 There is a training, development and test dataset.
 Each line in these datasets has three entries, separated by a tab character (\t).
 The first is the movie review (available only for reference),